Roentgen (album)

+Background and release

 An English version was released overseas on July 4.
 A Japanese release of the English version, titled Roentgen English, was released on October 14, 2004.
 That version came with three bonus songs that were originally used as B-side's on Hyde's singles.
 The limited edition of the Japanese release came with a DVD that included the music video for "The Cape of Storms" and the audio only track; "The Cape of Storms -Last Quarter Mix-".